fensak-io/docs-and-policies/content/en/docs/config-reference/_index.md

 When omitted, the language is derived from the source file extension.
 Note that we will always assume ES6 for js files.

+**requiredRuleFile** *(optional)*

+The path (relative to the repo root) to the file to use for the required rules source.
+Required rules are rules that all PRs must pass for the check to pass.
+When omitted, there is no required rules.

+**requiredRuleLang** *(optional)*

+The language that the required rules source is written in.
+The behavior is the same as `ruleLang`.

 **requiredApprovals** *(optional)*

 The number of unique approvals from users with write access that are required to pass the check when the auto-approve rule fails.